The Case for Levothyroxine Injections

 How do you get them?

-Levothyroxine injections, like any other thyroid medication, requires a prescription from your doctor.
+Levothyroxine injections, like any other thyroid medication, require a prescription from your doctor.

 Standard doctors such as endocrinologists and family practice providers are conditioned to believe that levothyroxine (the oral version) is the universal treatment for hypothyroidism.